 The clock postulate also implies that the amount of shortening of a moving rod is independent of its acceleration.
 And also, that the relativistic mass of a moving object also doesn't depend on its acceleration.

 This something is the idea of a spacetime metric.
-Typically, when learning special relativity, at some stage we note that the "interval" between two events, Δt2− Δx2− Δy2− Δz2, is independent of the inertial frame in which we make our measurements.
-So although relativity has taught us to throw away our ideas of the absoluteness of space and time, even so this idea of something else which is observer-independent leads to a new absolute thing called spacetime.
-And since the interval is frame independent, we can also say immediately that the time ΔT elapsed on an inertial clock connecting two events is just ΔT2 = Δt2− Δx2− Δy2− Δz2, since in its own inertial frame, the clock doesn't move.
+Typically when learning special relativity, at some stage we note that the "interval" between two events, Δt2 − Δx2 − Δy2 − Δz2 (where I write t and T as shorthand for ct and cT), is independent of the inertial frame in which we make our measurements.
+So although relativity has taught us to discard our ideas of the absoluteness of space and time, nonetheless this "something" that is observer-independent is a new absolute thing called spacetime.
+And since the interval is observer independent, we can also say immediately that the time ΔT elapsed on an inertial clock connecting two events is just ΔT2 = Δt2 − Δx2 − Δy2 − Δz2, since in its own inertial frame, the clock doesn't move.